Coronavirus Disease 2019 (COVID-19)

 - Follow CDC’s recommendations for using a facemask.

-The Kansas Department of Health and Environment (KDHE) is mandating a quarantine and isolation of travelers as of 3/23/2020.
+The Kansas Department of Health and Environment (KDHE) is mandating a quarantine and isolation of travelers who have traveled to certain areas.

-KDHE is now mandating 14-day home quarantine for Kansans who have:
+KDHE is mandating 14-day home quarantine for those returning to Kansas from the following locations:

-Traveled on a cruise ship or river cruise on or after March 15.
+- Traveled on a cruise ship or river cruise.

 If you recently traveled to an area experiencing a COVID-19 outbreak and feel sick with fever, cough, or difficulty breathing, within 14 days after you left the area, you should: